Retro-Devils/Devils-Box/README.md

 "In order to succeed, your desire for success should be greater than your fear of failure."

 Updated 12/2/2021

 Version 2.0 in the works.

+Version 1 removed will update to 2.0 when we can.